Frequently Asked Questions#

 I did not pass the re-exam.
 What now?#

-If you did not pass the course, and it is offered again, you can either retake the course or just the exam.
+If you did not pass the course, and the course is offered again, you can either retake the course or just the exam.

-• To retake the course, register via your study planner.
-If you retake the course, you can earn bonus points from mini-quizzes.
+To retake the course, register via your study planner.
+If you retake the course, you can earn bonus points from mini-quizzes, and your earlier bonus points will not be considered.

-• To only retake the exam, use the exam registration page.
-If you want to, we can add you to the course as a non-enrolled student.
+To only retake the exam, use the exam registration page.
+If you want to, we can add you to the course page at DTU Learn as a non-enrolled student.
 This gives you access to the updated course material, and all the information which regular students receive.
 However, you will not be eligible to earn new bonus points.
-Write to programmering@compute.dtu.dk if you want to be added to the course as a non-enrolled student.
+Your old points are valid for one year after the first exam, that is you can use them for three exam attempts.
+Write to programmering@compute.dtu.dk if you want to be given access to the course as a non-enrolled student.

 I failed the course in 2023 where we had mandatory assignments, and not quizzes.
 Do I need to retake the course to earn bonus points?#